anneclinio/documenta/CONFOA.md

 # ConfOA 2019 #
-Pecha kucha presentation submitted to ConfOA 2019 *
+Pecha kucha presentation submitted to ConfOA 2019. it will be open peer reviewed soon.

 ## Abrir a pesquisa para além do acesso aberto e dados abertos: a experiência do projeto Documenta?! ##
 Anne Clinio